-Why don’t you try analyzing some front-page stories in mainstream print media to see how they handle the formula.
-The formula is also widely used in information gathering, problem solving generally, and in police reporting.
+Why don’t you try analyzing some front-page stories in mainstream print media to see how they handle the formula?
+The formula is also widely used in information gathering, problem-solving generally, and police reporting.
 Apart from anything else, the formula is a ready time-saver.
 It enables a writer to gather their thoughts quickly, especially when they are facing a tight deadline to deliver their news item.

-When I looked up this topic of the 5 Ws in Wikipedia, the article attributed the origin of the formula as far back as the Greek philosopher, Aristotle, who lived almost 2,500 years ago (384-322 BC).
+When I looked up this topic of the 5 Ws in Wikipedia, the article attributed the formula’s origin as far back as the Greek philosopher, Aristotle, who lived almost 2,500 years ago (384-322 BC).
 Another distinction to his famous pedigree!

 I keep six honest serving-men